svaksha/Julia.jl/Build-Automation.md

 + [julia-vagrant](https://github.com/staticfloat/julia-vagrant) :: Packer/Vagrant script recipes for making virtual machines (VM's) - create Vagrant boxes and Openstack images for performing builds and tests of Julia.

 ## DistrOS
-+ [Julia Ecosystem Status](http://status.julialang.org/) :: Track the status of various parts of the Julia language ecosystem; from nightly binary builds of Julia to automated testing of packages.
-+ [julia-buildbot](https://github.com/staticfloat/julia-buildbot) :: Buildbot configuration for build.julialang.org.
-It is written in Python and is listed by virtue of being a tool used within the Julia ecosystem.

 #### Debian-Ubuntu
 + [APT.jl](https://github.com/bbshortcut/APT.jl) :: A module to manipulate Debian Advanced Package Tool (APT).
 It comes with `pnlt`, an executable that allows to manage package name lists.